rakhimov/scram/doc/fault_tree_generator.rst

   Complex gates (K/N, NOT, XOR) are created only if the weights are given.
 - Output file name.
-- Output formats: shorthand or XML(default).
+- Output formats: Aralia or XML(default).
 - An option to merge gates into nested formulas for the output.

 .. note::